hello@julietsmallernst.com ✗ 510-216-3988

 In-depth talk therapy that helps you explore yourself, your relationships, and how your past is alive in your present experience

-Psychodynamic/psychoanalytic therapy is concerned with the unconscious, or the ways in which we're unknown to ourselves.
-It aims to help us gain insight into the soulful roots of our problems, which can in turn open up the self-awareness and freedom to make new choices.
+Psychodynamic/psychoanalytic therapy is concerned with the unconscious, or the ways in which you're unknown to yourself.
+It aims to help you gain insight into the roots of your problems, which can in turn open up the self-awareness and freedom for you to make new choices.
 In this work, we will also explore our therapeutic relationship itself and what it has to teach us about the patterns + challenges you experience in other relationships in your life.

 It can be hard to summarize this approach, but I think this passage offers a nice start: